babelouest/glewlwyd/README.md

 ![logged in](docs/screenshots/login-nopassword.png)

-Glewlwyd 2.0 Beta 3 is out.
-Glewlwyd 2.0 is not complete yet but you can install the Beta version, check out the new features and send feedbacks if you feel like it.
+Glewlwyd 2.0 Realease Candidate 1 is out.
+All the planned new functionalities gor Release 2.0 are now implemented.
+What's left before the official release is to make sure no critical or important bugs are still present.
+Feel free to install, test it, and [send feedbacks](https://github.com/babelouest/glewlwyd/issues) if you feel like it.

 Important!
 Due to database reworking of the application, you can't upgrade an existing installation from Glewlwyd 1.x to Glewlwyd 2.x.